 As one of the most important examples of Mayan civilisation, the large complex of Chichen Itza is Mexico's most visited site and famous for the El Castillo pyramid.

-Footsteps of the Mayans
+Best of the Yucatan

 This Roman-era masterpiece dates back to AD 72 and is the largest amphitheatre ever built with enough space to once accommodate over 50,000 spectators.